zz22394/presto/presto-docs/src/main/sphinx/querying/jdbc.rst

 JDBC Driver
 ===========

 Presto can be accessed from Java using the JDBC driver.
+The JDBC driver requires Java 1.6 or later.
 Download :download:`jdbc` and add it to the class path of your Java application.
 The following JDBC URL formats are supported: